 - Springtime for Hitler: Lollipop attempts to make a terrible party for Four in BFB 24, complete with a terrible song from Purple Face.
 She wins immunity as a result, and chooses Gelatin to be immune alongside her.

 - Talking the Monster to Death: The Announcer to Four without even trying.
-After coming back, he immediately retakes control of the show from Four and X, tells them they did a poor job running it and lost all control, and gets Four to commit suicide just to stay on the show as "a constant presence".
+After coming back, he immediately retakes control of the show from Four and X, tells them they did a poor job running it and lost all control.
+Four resorts to sinking into the desert to be "a constant presence".

 - Token Evil Teammate: Gelatin & Firey Jr for TIC, Leafy for Beep, and Liy for Death P.A.C.T. respectively.